Surveys

 The BCSSE measures new students' prior academic experiences and their expectations for the coming college year.
 The fall 2021 administration also included some questions regarding the COVID-19 pandemic.
 For more information about BCSSE, please visit the BCSSE website.

-The survey asks questions pertaining to student values, goals, concerns about finance, and more.
+The Collaborative Institutional Research Program (CIRP) Survey is carried out by the Higher Education Research Initiative (HERI) at UCLA.
+It includes questions pertaining to student values, goals, concerns about finance, and more.
 The overview of the CIRP Freshman Survey is available at the UCLA CIRP Overview page.

-We developed a survey for new freshmen.
-Similar to CIRP Freshman Survey, it assesses incoming freshmen's background, aspirations, expectations, finances, and views of themselves.
+The Freshman Student Survey aims to assess incoming freshmen's background, aspirations, expectations, finances, and views of themselves.

 We developed a survey targeting graduating seniors.
 It assesses graduating seniors’ learning experiences, interaction with faculty members, study habits, and plans after graduation.

-We developed a survey to assess our alumni's employment status, salary, and attitudes toward Cal State LA.
+The Alumni survey aims to assess our alumni's employment status, salary, and attitudes toward Cal State LA.

-The Advising Center Advising Experience survey aims to evaluate students' satisfaction with their academic advising experience, focusing on appointment availability, advisor-student relationships, and the support provided by the advising center.
-It assesses advisors' involvement in students' academic and personal lives, as well as their assistance in decision-making, goal-setting, and graduation planning.
-Overall satisfaction with the college advising center is also measured.
+The Advising Center Advising Experience survey aims to evaluate students' satisfaction with their academic advising experience based on appointment availability, advisor-student relationships, and the support provided by the advising center.
+The Assigned Advisor Experience survey aims to evaluate the efficacy of academic advisors based on their availability, support for student progress, and rapport with students.

 Surveys of campus constituents (i.e., students, faculty, staff, and alumni) are recognized as an important means for collecting information to support and improve educational quality, institutional effectiveness, and student and employee experience.
 Survey administration, however, must be done while ensuring that campus constituents’ time and resources are respected.
 The following guideline establishes a procedure for managing surveys conducted on the Cal State LA campus to ensure that the redundancy and frequency of surveys are minimized and that the surveys align with our University’s mission and values.